-With all the conflicting information, it’s no wonder one of the most common questions I get asked by patients is “should I reduce my salt intake?”
-It’s now so ingrained in us to search for ways to reduce our salt intake, that many people don’t stop to question their efforts.
+With all the conflicting information, it’s no wonder one of the most common questions I get asked by patients and athletes alike is... “should I reduce my salt intake?”
+The low-salt dogma is now so ingrained many people don’t even stop to question the advice..
 Is salt really an evil additive that increases the risk of high blood pressure and cardiovascular disease, or is there more to the story?

 How Much Salt Should I Consume?

 Expert Dr. James DiNicolantonio suggests you should aim for between 3-6 grams of salt per day, (which equals about 1 1/3 to 2 2/3 teaspoons per day).
 If you're overweight (or looking to improve your health), eat a standard Western diet high in processed carbs and sugar, you'll likely be getting a very high sodium intake (in the form of refined sodium chloride) with very little potassium.
 The ratio of sodium-to-potassium is a crucial piece of the puzzle and often overlooked by doctors who tell patients to restrict their salt intake.